“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

-Six Sigma can be defined as a set of techniques and tools that are used for process improvement.
+Six Sigma is a set of techniques and tools that we use for process improvement.
 Do you ever get a feeling that you may be able to become a successful entrepreneur?
 Or maybe you deep down think that you might be able to be an owner of a small business starting it and then convert it into a growing one.

 If you have this specific kind of spirit and it keeps pushing you forward to pursue your dream, then you will be able to become an entrepreneur.
-Read this article further to know about the trending aspects of business and apply them to your business to keep it growing.
+Read this article further to learn about the trending aspects of business.
+And apply them to your business to keep it growing.

 What is Lean Manufacturing?

 Let’s start by knowing the meaning of Lean Manufacturing.
-So, lean manufacturing can be defined as a step-by-step process that concentrates on minimizing waste that is present within the manufacturing systems in an organization while at the same time, maximizing productivity.
+So, lean manufacturing is a step-by-step process.
+It concentrates on minimizing waste that is present within the manufacturing systems in an organization while at the same time, maximizing productivity.

-It is often known as “Lean Production” or “Lean” and it is used by almost every organization to transform and be a better version of itself, especially in today’s competitive era.
+We also call it “Lean Production” or “Lean” and it uses almost every organization to transform.
+And be a better version of itself, especially in today’s competitive era.
 This methodology reduces the waste of a manufacturing process without sacrificing its productivity.
 In lean manufacturing, the customer defines what is of value in terms of the word they are willing to pay for the product or service.

-This particular idea was first championed by Toyota Production System and back then, it was called “Lean” in the 1990s.
+This particular idea was first championing Toyota Production System and back then, it was “Lean” in the 1990s.
 This helped to coincide with the growth of Toyota from just a small company to one of the world’s most prosperous dealers of motor vehicles.

 What is Six Sigma?

-Six Sigma can be defined as a set of techniques and tools that are used for process improvement.
-The strategies of six sigma seek to boost the output’s quality of a process by recognizing and eliminating the causes of defects.
+Six Sigma is a set of techniques and tools that we use for process improvement.
+The strategies of Six Sigma seek to boost the output’s quality of a process by recognizing and eliminating the causes of defects.
 These strategies also help to minimize the impact of variability in the process of manufacturing and businesses.

-It altogether uses a particular set of quality management methods that are mainly empirical, statistical methods, and it also creates a special infrastructure for people in the organization who specialize in these methods.
-Each six sigma project follows a specific sequence of steps and has special value targets that are carried out within an organization.
+It altogether uses a particular set of quality management methods that are mainly empirical, statistical methods.
+And it also creates a special infrastructure for people in the organization who specialize in these methods.
+Each Six Sigma project follows a specific sequence of steps and has special value targets that carry out within an organization.

 What is Lean Six Sigma?

-Lean Six Sigma can be defined as a method that relies on the collaborative team effort to boost performance by systematically removing waste and reducing the variation in an organization.
-Lean Six Sigma is a combination of lean manufacturing and six sigma so that the eight kinds of waste, defects, waiting, transportation, overproduction, non utilized talent, motion, inventory, and extra processing.
+Lean Six Sigma a method that relies on collaborative team effort.
+We use it to boost performance by systematically removing waste and reducing the variation in an organization.
+Lean Six Sigma is a combination of lean manufacturing and Six Sigma.
+So the eight kinds of waste, are defects, waiting, transportation, overproduction, non utilized talent, motion, inventory, and extra processing.

 It does not only reduces the defects and waste in a process, but it also provides a framework for the overall organization’s cultural change.
-If you introduce lean six sigma to an organization, it will enable you to change the mindset of employees and managers to the one that focuses on continuous growth and improvement through achieving process optimization.
+If you introduce Lean Six Sigma to an organization.
+It will enable you to change the mindset of employees and managers to one.
+That focuses on continuous growth and improvement through achieving process optimization.

 What is Lean Transformation?